 I’ve put together some simple worksheets to go along with the process I describe above.
 If you’d like it, download it from my shop!

-Note that this book is available from Usborne Books & More.
+Note that this book is available from my Usborne Books & More shop.
 I’m an independent consultant.
 Here’s a bonus!
 If you buy this book through my link, I’ll reimburse your shipping cost.
 Contact me and let me know you’ve ordered and I’ll paypal you the shipping cost!

 This is the second in a 5-day series of Picture Book Writing Prompts for Elementary Students.
 You can also check out more elementary-level picture book inspired creative writing prompts here.
 See my landing page for links to more posts and ideas like this one and check back tomorrow morning for more.